4l63rt0/linux_server_configuration/README.md

   <code>sudo apt-get upgrade</code>

->After the upgrade is done system will ask _What would you like to do about menu.lst?_ Go head and selet _keep the local version currently installed_
+>After the upgrade is done system will ask _What would you like to do about menu.lst?_ Go ahead and select _keep the local version currently installed_

 * Configure LightSail firewall to allow connections to the next ports: